 Employees are shown this appreciation in the form of daily respect, generous benefits and good pay.
 Such treatment has breaded a level of loyalty in the employees that sees each and every guest experiencing only the best stay.

 In turn, this has led to the company being granted Gold Crown status by Resort Condominiums International, as well as enjoying top tier Trip Advisor and Expedia rankings in all their respective markets.

 By 2012, the Welk Company found itself to be a highly successful international resort business, boasting over 1200 employees and annual revenues of more than US$130 million.

 The problem lay in the fact that the Welk family had no way to formally assess the liquid value of the company wealth, and a few family members were interested in liquidating stock, without diluting the family’s interest in the company.

 Fortunately, it was around the same time that Jon Fredricks found himself at a local business seminar, where he learnt about the perfect solution for his company, which would also benefit and incentivise their employees at the same time.

-Introducing an ESOP to the advantage of the employees and the business
+Introducing an ESOP to the advantage of the employees

 An ESOP is a ‘qualified’ employee retirement plan, which can be generated by selling shares into the plan.
 By ‘qualified’, it means that the ESOP qualifies for certain attractive tax advantages.